abdallah-odeh/flutter_file_downloader/README.md

 ## Contributing
 All contributions are welcome!

-If you like this project then please click on the 🌟 it'll be appreciated or if you wanna add more epic stuff you can submite your pull request and it'll be gladly accepted 🙆‍♂️
+If you like this project then please click on the 🌟 it'll be appreciated or if you wanna add more epic stuff you can submit your pull request and it'll be gladly accepted 🙆‍♂️

 or if you found any bug or issue do not hesitate opening an issue on github